gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

-If this pragma occurs in a unit that is processed by the compiler, GNAT aborts with the message :samp:`xxx not implemented`, where ``xxx`` is the name of the current compilation unit.
+If this pragma occurs in a unit that is processed by the compiler, GNAT aborts with the message :samp:`xxx is not supported in this configuration`, where ``xxx`` is the name of the current compilation unit.
 This pragma is intended to allow the compiler to handle unimplemented library units in a clean manner.

 The abort only happens if code is being generated.
 Thus you can use